KociMartin/Reservation-system-for-escape-games/README.md

 This is my Unicorn College semestral project in ASP .NET Core MVC.

 The aim of this project is to implement simple reservation system for escape games.
-This application allows customers to reserve single Escape Rooms for specific time and date.
+This application allows customers to reserve single Escape Rooms on specific time and date.

 ### Business and Data Access Layer

-Appliacation works with Room and Reservation Entities
+Application works with Room and Reservation Entities

 #### Room

- Room represents single room which customer can reserve for specific time.
+ Room represents single room, which customer can reserve for specific time.
 Also all rooms are opened everyday.
 The Room has specific attributes.
   *  Name
   *  Description
   *  Opening Hours